Danielededo/SagradaFamilia/Deliverables/RMI_Protocol.md

 ->
 addObserver()
+let the client join the game
-returns a boolean: if false the client has not been added to the list of future players this method calls:
+returns a boolean: if false the client has not been added to the list of future players

 <-
-loginconnection(Client o)
-here we can check:
-if the client can be added to the match that will start as soon as there are enough players;
-if the client chose a nickname already taken by another player;
-if there are no problems, the client is added to the players' list, which is saved in the "waiting room", an attribute class the server possess, with the method

-addPlayer(String player)
-this method starts the main timer when there are at least two clients successfully connected

-attesa_partita()
-this method calls

-control()
-this method see that every client is still connected when it's time to start the match, thanks to
+if addObserver is true
+setupconnection()
+returns to the server the client's nickname

+<-
+ping()
+client verify every second if server is up

 ->
-setupPlayer
-a method that askes the client to input a string so to know they are still there
+connection_verify()
+server verify every second if client is up

 <-
-setupconnection
-returns to the server the client's nickname

-update(String msg)
-prints the string, msg comes from the server thanks to

-<-
 notify(Client o, String arg)
-arg messages are sent only to the client o
+arg messages are sent only to the client o by calling method update in client

 <-
-notifyOthers(Client o, String arg) arg messages are sent to every client except for o
+notifyOthers(Client o, String arg) arg messages are sent to every client except for o by calling update in client

 <-
 notifyObserver(String arg)
-arg messages are sent to every client successfully added to le list of future players
+arg messages are sent to every client successfully added to le listofObserver

-<-
-setMatch(Match match)
-this method gives out scheme cards and private objective cards to every future player

-thanks to
 ->
-setupgame()
-the client can choose a scheme card
+update(String msg)
+update client interface whit msg

+->
+selectionint()
+let the client return to server what it wants